Francesco215/autoregressive_diffusion/README.md

 $$

 This ensures that the loss $L$ that is passed to the autograd engine has always an average of one for every $\sigma$.
 The expectation value is computed with a best fit (see image above on the right)

+# The Variational Auto-Encoder
+We also developed a Group-Causal VAE that is capable of compressing arbitrarly long sequences very cheaply without compromising on performance with just one consumer gpu.
+We didn't want to do it in house, but we had because we didn't find anything like this.

+The architecture is similar to a ResNet, but instead of using standard 2D convolutions we used Group-Causal 3D-Convolutional layers inspired from [Improved Video VAE for Latent Video Diffusion Model](https://www.alphaxiv.org/html/2411.06449v1) but we simplified, streamlined and generalized their implementation.

+ADD DIAGRAMS AND A SHORT EXPLANATION

+We did not use any form of attention in the VAE.
+- Temporal attention makes it impossible to encode arbitrarly long sequences as the RAM usage increases linearly with the context size.
+- Spatial attention does not improve significantly the performance of VAEs.
+Most of the information moves locally.

+We also added a group-wise KL-divergence loss (following [How to train your VAE](https://arxiv.org/abs/2309.13160) paper)

+## Results

+ADD SCREENSHOT FOR TRAINING OF THE LUNAR LANDER AND COUNTERSTRIKE